Emergency Response Referrals Alleging Abuse In Out-of-Home Care Regarding Children Who Are Under DCFS Supervision

 2. Have the caregiver sign and date form DCFS 485, Primary Language Designation Form and ensure that their communication needs are met.

-1. If a caregiver provides his/her own interpreter, complete the DCFS 74A, Interpreter Usage and Consent for Release of Information.
+1. If a caregiver provides their own interpreter, complete the DCFS 74A, Interpreter Usage and Consent for Release of Information.

 2. If a child (under 18 years of age) is used as an interpreter, document the circumstances requiring temporary use of the interpreter in the case record of the Contact Notebook.